V-Q-M/PingoCloud/README.md

 # License

-PingoCloud is release under the MIT License.
+PingoCloud is released under the MIT License.